rubyfu/RubyFu/faqs/README.md

 In this stage we're really focusing on the core, the *How*. however, if you have really **valuable and complete** contents to add, we may add a complete chapter for beginners in this book and we may  add you to the authors list as well.
 Till that moment, you can do a spelling, grammar, etc review.

 ###### Q \ Do you add contributors name even it was small contribution?
-Yes, in a make sense mount of course ;)
+Yes, in a make sense amount of contribution, of course ;)

 ###### Q \ Why did you choose Gitbook?
 Here are some main reasons: